Aortic Dissection Treatment & Management

 • Gel-coated Carbo-Seal Ascending Aortic Prosthesis (Sulzer CarboMedics)

-The mortality rate associated with aortic arch dissections is approximately 10-15%.
+The mortality associated with aortic arch dissections is approximately 10-15%.
 Significant neurologic complications occur in an additional 10% of patients.

 Postoperative complications for extensive disease involving the thoracoabdominal aorta include myocardial infarction, respiratory failure, renal failure, stroke, and paraparesis or paraplegia.
 The use of adjunct procedures has decreased the frequency of procedure-related spinal cord injury during descending aorta and thoracoabdominal surgeries.
 These include the following: